exec-helper/source/src/plugins/docs/exec-helper-plugins-command-line-command.md

 The command-line-command plugin  {#exec-helper-plugins-command-line-command}
 ============================
-\brief An overview of the plugin configuration settings
+\brief An overview of the command-line-command plugin configuration settings

 # DESCRIPTION
 The command-line-command is used for executing arbitrary command lines.
 This plugin can be used for constructing the command line for commands that do not have a corresponding plugin available.